exponea/exponea-android-sdk/Documentation/CONFIG.md

   var pushChannelId: String = "0",
   // Notification importance for the notification channel.
-Only for API level 26+. var pushNotificationImportance: Int = NotificationManager.IMPORTANCE_DEFAULT )
+Only for API level 26+. var pushNotificationImportance: Int = NotificationManager.IMPORTANCE_DEFAULT
+  // A list of SKUs for automatic in-app purchases tracking var skuList: List<String> = arrayListOf()
+)
 ```
 #### projectToken